Border to Border: North Carolina joins multi-state traffic crackdown

 If you see more troopers on the road this weekend, you're not alone.

-The State High Patrol joined a multi-state traffic crackdown on Friday to help in reducing the number of traffic violations around the state.
+The State Highway Patrol joined a multi-state traffic crackdown on Friday to help in reducing the number of traffic violations around the state.

 The operation called Border to Border, will focus on the US 15 corridor throughout each participating state.